Medicines and travelCarrying medication abroad and advice regarding falsified medication

 Image provided by NHS Photo Library

-Travellers who take regular medication should plan well ahead.
-A general check-up prior to travel to ensure medication is optimal and sufficient supplies are available is sensible.
+Travellers who take regular medication should allow time to prepare for their trip well in advance of travel.
+A medical check-up is recommended to discuss fitness to travel, ensure medication is optimised and sufficient supplies are available.

 Some countries may not allow the entry of certain types of medicines, and others may have regulations requiring specific permission for a medication to be brought in.
 These rules can also apply to medicines available over the counter in the UK.

 Certain medicines are ‘controlled’ in the UK and travellers are required to obtain an export licence prior to transporting a certain quantity (usually three months or more supply) of these drugs out of or into the country.
 A letter from the prescriber detailing the medicines is advised for travelling with smaller supplies.

 Travellers should be aware that the legal status of their medication may be different outside the UK.
 Rules for the different countries can be checked with the foreign embassy in the UK but can be difficult to obtain for some countries; other useful resources are provided below.

 Falsified (fake) drugs are more common in certain regions and can be a significant health risk.
 The internet also provides opportunity for the sale of products (sometimes harmful to health) with false claims on ‘miracle cures’ for various illnesses.

 Travellers who need to carry medication should be aware that a medication’s legal status in other countries may be different from in the UK.
 Legal requirements for carrying personal medicines across international borders are highly variable and often not consistently enforced.
 This applies to over-the-counter medication as well as prescription drugs.
 Some countries may not allow the entry of certain types of medicines, and others may have blanket regulations requiring specific permission.
 The regulations regarding whether a traveller needs to carry a doctor’s letter describing the medication also varies widely.